 Apply Now for IT-Ready Technical Support at Our Online Campus

 In 16 weeks, you could be ready to take on a new career in IT.
 Join the IT-Ready Technical Support class online and prepare for the CompTIA A+ exam, as well as gain connections to employers for job opportunities.
 In our online campus, classes are offered over 16 weeks with three-hour daily sessions, Monday-Friday.
-Classes run from 9 a.m. to Noon CT and from 6:00 pm to 9:00 pm CT.
+Classes run from 9 a.m. to Noon CT or from 6:00 pm to 9:00 pm CT.

-Applications for our classes are open to residents of these states: AK, AZ, CA, CT, DE, FL, HI, ID, IL, IN, KS, KY, LA, MA, ME, MN, MS, NE, NH, NJ, NY, NC, OH, PA, SC, SD, TN, VT, VA, WA, WV and WY.
+Applications for our classes are open to residents of these states: AK, AZ, CA, CT, DE, FL, HI, ID, IL, IN, KS, KY, LA, MA, MD, ME, MN, MO, MS, NE, NH, NJ, NY, NC, OH, OR, PA, SC, SD, TN, VT, VA, WA, WV and WY.
 Other states and territories will be added in the future.

 Students are required to be on time every day; the program allows only one absence and three tardies.
 Employers expect their staff to be on time, and we expect the same of our students in order to prepare you for your tech career.